Chillingsss/Chillingsss/README.md

 ## 🚀 About Me

-I am an Information Technology professional blending robust **Full-Stack Development** skills with practical experience in operational efficiency and logistics management.
+I am an Information Technology professional blending **strong Full-Stack Development** skills with practical experience in operational efficiency and logistics management.

 * **The Technical Side:** My core expertise lies in designing, developing, and deploying modern web applications.
 I am passionate about clean code, system architecture, and leveraging technology to solve complex problems.
 * **The Operational Side:** I bring over 3 years of hands-on experience in high-pressure event logistics, coordination, and vendor management, where I honed skills in planning, attention to detail, and problem-solving.